 A Model for the Nation

 Land use planning in Oregon consists of a system of laws and government collaboration that is rare in the United States.
 Voters approved the framework for the system in 1973.
 The system now preserves vast areas of land for farm and forest production, protects habitat, conserves natural resources, and protects air and water, all while continuing to allow development of land for homes and businesses.
+May 2023 marks the 50th Anniversary of Oregon's Land Use Planning Program.

 Learn more about the history and origin of the program.